February 2 is World Wetlands Day, and if an environmental issue ever needed a day dedicated to raising awareness, it would be wetlands protection.

 What Are Wetlands?

 Wetlands are areas that are either seasonally or permanently saturated with water or flooded.

 There are three kinds of wetlands: inland, coastal, and man-made.
 Inland wetlands include marshes, ponds, bogs, fens, rivers, floodplains, and swamps.
 Coastal wetlands include saltwater marshes, estuaries, mangroves, lagoons, and even coral reefs.
 Human-made wetlands include fish ponds, rice paddies, and salt pans — although naturally occurring salt pans also exist.
 Each of these has an environmental role to play.

 Environmental Value of Wetlands

 Directly or indirectly, wetlands provide most of the world’s consumable fresh water.
-More than 40 percent of all species live and breed in wetlands.
+More than 40% of all species live and breed in wetlands.
 Inland wetlands function like sponges, absorbing and storing water to reduce flooding during heavy rainfall.
 Also like sponges, wetlands release stored water during dry seasons, delaying droughts and minimizing water shortages.

 But one ecological service provided by wetlands has a global effect.
 Wetlands are a carbon sink.
 Because they absorb and store carbon, wetlands are critical for slowing climate change.
-Peatlands cover only three percent of the Earth’s surface, yet store at least twice as much carbon as the world’s standing forests.
+Peatlands cover only 3% of the Earth’s surface, yet store at least twice as much carbon as the world’s standing forests.
 In fact, salt marshes, mangrove forests, and seagrass meadows are each more efficient carbon sinks than rainforests.